coecms/fortran_introduction/blocks.rst

    DO WHILE (i < 10)
      i = i + 1
-     PRINT *, i
+     PRINT * , i
    END DO

+Checks every iteration whether the condition is still valid.

-WHERE Loop:
+WHERE Block
 ===========

 .. code-block:: fortran